jmarkowski/secret-santa-mailer/README.md

 This will read the configuration file and perform a "dry run" of the various pairings between secret Santas and recipients.
-It will generate an output file as specified by the `record_file` setting in the configuration file.
+It will generate an output file as specified by the `record_file` setting in the configuration file (by default it is `secret-santa-email-record.txt`.

 If it runs without any errors, then you're ready to send the secret Santa emails.